bermylle/bermyllerazonblog/content/posts/linked-list/index.md

 ---
 Linked list is important to understand because it is often asked in job interviews.
 New programmers like us tend to find it difficult to implement because of pointers.
 Once we master the fundamentals we can apply our knowledge to solve varying DS/Algo problems in LeetCode ;-)
 <!--more-->
-Here's a great book tackling all of the data structures and algorithms I've studied so far, we call it [CLRS](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844).

 ### What is a Linked List?

 A linked list is a data structure that has the attributes of an **array**, but better in some aspects.
-It is a set of nodes where each node contains a dataue and a pointer.
+It is a set of nodes where each node contains a data and a pointer.
 It also has a dynamic size unlike an array that has a fixed size.

 The image below is an example node of a **singly linked list**.
 {{< figure src="/linked-lists/linked.png">}}